How to Keep a Kiddie Pool Clean All Summer Long

 Intex sells a kiddie pool cover that's made for our big inflatable pool, although it's not just for Intex pools.
 I passed on that great idea for several years, because I've got plenty of old tarps and stakes and bungee cords taking up space in the garage.
 My sad, DIY pool covers kept out most of the bugs, twigs, grass, and other debris, but they were worthless against rain, the number one contributor to the pool water turning into a stagnant breeding ground for mosquitos.

 I finally indulged in the store-bought pool cover, and it's well worth it, in my personal experience.
 It's easy to secure tightly around the pool, and it doesn't flap in the wind or sink to the bottom of the pool when it collects too much rain like my homemade covers did.
-Rinse the pool cover with the garden hose before you remove it if there's lots of debris on it.
+Hot tip: Rinse the pool cover with the garden hose before you remove it if there's lots of debris on it.

 3. Skim the pool every day